Road signs in Russia

+Road signs in Russia are governed by the traffic rules approved by the Decree of the Government of the Russian Federation No. 1090 of 23 October 1993 "On the Rules of the Road", Appendix 1 "Road Signs".
+They are regulated by the GOST R 52289-2019 and GOST R 52290-2004 standards determining the rules for the use and production of road signs.

-Road signs in Russia ensure that transport vehicles move safely and orderly, as well as to inform the participants of traffic built-in graphic icons.
-These icons are governed by the Vienna Convention on Road Traffic and Vienna Convention on Road Signs and Signals.
-Russian road signs are similar to the road signs in other post-Soviet countries.
+The vast majority of road signs used in Russia were in the preceding Soviet standard GOST 10807-78, which was introduced in the Soviet Union on 1 January 1980 and is no longer valid in Russia since 1 January 2006 after it was replaced by the 2004 standard.
+Road signs generally conform to the Vienna Convention on Road Signs and Signals.
+Similar road signs are also used in other post-Soviet states.

-GOST 10807-78 is the official typeface of Russia's road signs.
-However, Arial can also be used on Russian road signs instead of GOST 10807-78.
+The official typeface of road signs in Russia is specified in the GOST R 52290-2004 standard, having been initially specified in the GOST 10807-78 standard.
+However, Arial is often used on road signs instead.

 History

 The world's first road signs were approved at an international conference of motorists in 1909; among the participants were the Russian Empire.
 There were four road signs of that time and all of them were round: "uneven surface", "crossroads", "bends", and "railway crossing".
-New road signs and signals were officially adopted already in the USSR on December 1, 1927.
+New road signs and signals were officially adopted already in the USSR on 1 December 1927.
 In 1933, the number of road signs in the USSR was increased to 23 and they received the current shapes and colours, and for the first time they were divided into three categories: "warning", "prohibition" and "indicative".
-The following changes and additions regarding road signs were adopted on January 1, 1961, after the USSR joined the Geneva Convention on Road Traffic in 1959.
+The following changes and additions regarding road signs were adopted on 1 January 1961, after the USSR joined the Geneva Convention on Road Traffic in 1959.
 The number of road signs has increased to 36.
 All signs received a yellow background.
 In 1968, the Convention on Road Traffic and Road Signs and Signals was created in Vienna.
-Among the countries that adopted the Vienna Convention was the USSR.
+On 8 November 1968, the Soviet Union signed the Vienna Convention on Road Signs and Signals, and on 7 June 1974 ratified it.
 New rules of the road, as well as road signs adopted by this convention, entered into force in the USSR in 1973.
 Subsequently, changes and additions to the rules of the road, road signs and signals were made in 1975, 1976, 1979, 1980, 1984 and 1987.

 Currently, the most common signs are made on a metal substrate covered with a reflective film.
 Signs that are illuminated around the perimeter or along the contour of the image of the sign, made using miniature incandescent lamps or LEDs, have become slightly widespread.

+On 1 January 2006, the modern standard GOST R 52290-2004 for road signs was introduced in Russia, completely replacing the Soviet standard GOST 10807-78.
+New road signs were introduced in the GOST R 52290-2004 standard: